 Other more common threats is that they are going to stop following me.
 Which I happily advice them to, because if they can’t see me as the person I am, and follow me because THEY want to, I don’t really want them following ME.

 What bothers me most, though, isn’t the fact that people enjoy the F4F culture.
-It is the fact that it reduces me from a person, to the name of my account.
+If that’s how they intend on using Instagram; that’s fine!
+It is the fact that it reduces me from a person, to the name of my account, that bothers me.
 Because they are hunting for the “lillentheshire has now started following you”, and care more about that, than me as a person and what I enjoy to look at.

 If you’re into this whole F4F-thing; you do you, alright?
 I know it’s an entire culture on Instagram, and as long as you still see people as humans, I don’t really care.
 But the amount of people who try to push me to get what they want, is disgustingly grand.
 If people politely decline, and even bother to send you a message so you know why, just don’t be a shithead back.
 Alright?

 And I care more about being inspired, happy, and find interest in things, than pleasing a person with “lillentheshire has now started following you”.
 I am not a people pleaser, have never been, never will be.
 I don’t see my account name as a prize.
-I don’t see my account name as an achievement.
-Because that is just the name of my account, that I as a person use to look at things I like, and upload a picture a day.
+I don’t see me following anyone to be an achievement.

 Yet I do my best to be polite and give a proper reply.
-Because I don’t want to reduce you to the name of your account, because I believe there is a person there somewhere.
-And so many people prove me wrong by acting up.
+Because I don’t want to reduce any “F4F” person to the name of their account, as they do to me.
+And so many people act up.
 I mean, I could just block them, right?
 Yet I choose to attempt to have a conversation with them.